Applied Part 6. Selection of Shadow Specifications

 Educational Case

-You need to decide whether the heuristic shadow.p0.voice_handoff gets into QWEN.md, while the noisy heuristic about red dashboard color goes to quarantine.
-The goal is to see that an informal observation goes through evaluation and budget constraints, rather than becoming a requirement by authority.
+You need to decide whether the heuristic shadow.p0.voice_handoff lands in QWEN.md, and whether a noisy heuristic about the red color of the dashboard goes to quarantine.
+The goal is to see that an informal observation passes through evaluation and budget, and does not become a requirement by authority.

 Preparation